openstack/cinder/contrib/block-box/README.md

 Each Cinder service has an executable entrypoint at /usr/local/bin.

-**NOTE** If you choose to build images from something other than the default Debian base, you'll need to modify the Dockerfile for this image as well.
+**NOTE** If you choose to build images from something other than the default Debian base, you'll need to modify the Makefile for this image as well.

 ### cinder-lvm
 This is a special image that is built from the base cinder image and adds the